SomuSysAdmin/python/HeadFirstPython/CheatSheet/cheatsheet.md

 	print("and full of terrors...")
 	```
 	Output:
 	>The night is dark,
-	And full of terrors...
+	and full of terrors...

 * To stop printing new line at end of print: